|Atomic Mass||259 g.mol -1|

 |Electron configuration||[Rn] 5f14 7s2|

 - Nobelium is named after Alfred Nobel, the inventor of dynamite.
 It is a man-made element made in low quantities.
 It is a part of the actinide series.
 Until now twelve isotopes have been determined among them 259 No is the most stable isotope.
-Nobelium is a highly radioactive and synthetic metal.
+Nobelium is highly radioactive and is a synthetic metal.
 It can be produced by nuclear bombardment that is by irradiating a californium-249 target with carbon-12 ions.
 (1b).

 - They are generally difficult to detect.
 In the periodic table, one can find this metal to the left of the actinide lawrencium and to the right of actinide mendelevium.
 It is predicted that Nobelium is a divalent metal.
 The behavior of this metal is better known only in aqueous solution.
 Hence a lot of the properties of the element are unknown.

-- An atom of Nobelium consists of hundred and two electrons.
-They usually behave as valence electrons.
+- An atom of Nobelium consists of a hundred and two electrons.
+Three of these electrons behave as valence electrons.